tyler-cromwell/Mantle/arch/amd64/README.md

 ## Contents

 #### Directories
-- `boot` - Contains code needed for booting/starting the Kernel on an AMD64 machine.
+- `boot` -  AMD64 bootup code.
-- `drivers` - Contains code for driving hardware found on an AMD64 machine.
+- `drivers` - Drivers for hardware found on an AMD64 machine.
-- `interrupts` - Contains code for interrupt handlers and the IDT.
+- `interrupts` - Interrupt handlers and the IDT.
+- `mem` - Memory management and Virtual memory.

 #### Files
 - `cpuid.c` - Functions that make use of the CPUID instruction.